ESAI-CEU-UCH/kaggle-epilepsy/README.md

 # Known problems

 - Contextualized windows for ANNs have a minor bug.
-- ICA uses test centers for test, instead of training centers.
+- For error, ICA uses test centers for test, instead of training centers.
 - ICA seed was frozen after competition, so competition system is not exactly reproducible.